-Fair values for substantially all of our financial instruments were measured using market or income approaches.
+The fair values of substantially all of our financial instruments were measured using market or income approaches.
 Considerable judgment may be required in interpreting market data used to develop the estimates of fair value.
 Accordingly, the estimates presented herein are not necessarily indicative of the amounts that could be realized in an actual current market exchange.
 The use of different market assumptions and/or estimation methodologies may have a material effect on the estimated fair value.